 A young boy I know is doing a kind of weird ritual race.
 He comes to the starting, lights a match, leaps up, runs down to the ending--leaps up, turns, comes back down to the start.
 His match is still supposed to be lit, but his went out.
 I mention that he didnít do it great, but heíll probably do it better next time.
+NOTES

 The Dream Institute (1672 University Ave., Berkeley, California) has been home to dream oriented events for the past 12 years.
 Art shows, films, lectures, seminars, dream groups and performances are all part of the wide range of offerings.
 For me, the most meaningful aspect has been Culture Dreaming, now called Deep Dreaming, a contemplative group experience of dream sharing which becomes a spiritual practice.
 Many of the co-created narratives that arise from this process have been presented as dream plays.

-The photo to the left shows me at the Dream Institute in a papier-maché mask inspired by Place of Sprouting Corn.
+Above photos: me at the Dream Institute in a papier-maché mask inspired by Place of Sprouting Corn.

 The theme of going underground, the Descent to the Underworld, became important to me in doing shamanic work and also in understanding and valuing the role of depression in my life.